DUNE/computing-training-202112/setup.md

 {: .language-bash}

 > ## Issues
 > If you have issues here, please refer to the [Indico event page](https://indico.fnal.gov/event/48756/) to get support.
-Precise it is the Step 6 of the setup.
+Please mention in your message it is the Step 6 of the setup.
 Thanks!
 {: .challenge}

 > ## Success